u1i/bambleweeny/DocumentationIndex.md

 By default, b9y rund in 'Lite' mode which essentially starts an embedded Redis engine inside the container.
 This is good enough for many use cases, but you may want to point it to a 'proper' Redis environment instead.
 You can do this by setting environment variables:

 `docker run [...] -e redis_host=localhost -e redis_port=6379 u1ih/bambleweeny:latest`

+### Secret Salt

+If you run b9y in a public environment you should provide an environment variable `salt` to increase the security and avoid potential session hijacking:

+`docker run [...] -e salt=MYSECRET u1ih/bambleweeny:latest`

 ### Token Expiry